Daeer-Projects/Coding-Kata/DataMungingKata/ReadMe.md

 Should we be doing this twice?
 There are arguments for both sides.

 For:
-1. We should be checking the objects we are working on.
+1. We should be checking the objects we are working on, and not accepting that the object is valid.
+2. The method does not know that something else has validated it.

 Against:
 1. The object was validated in the mapper, why do we need to duplicate that check again in the notifier?
+2. Additional overhead of re-processing the validation.

 ##### Fourth problem:

 I have noticed that the weather temperatures have an "*" next to them.
 I don't think the other parts handle this, but I didn't notice that anything was wrong.
 I think the value wouldn't have parsed into a float, so that Weather object would have been ignored and not part of the main calculation.
 This would be incorrect.

-I will need to fix this issue in this part.
+I will need to fix this issue in this part. - Fixed in part three.

 #### Progress